maged13/maged13/README.md

 - 👋 Hi, I’m @maged13
-- 👀 I’m interested inweb development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...